flugg/laravel-responder/readme.md

 ];
 ```

 These messages are for the default Laravel exceptions thrown when a model is not found or authorization failed.
-To learn more about how to catch these exceptions you can read the next chapter on [exception handling]().
+To learn more about how to catch these exceptions you can read the next section on [exception handling]().

 The error messages keys map up to an error code.
 So if you add the following line to the language file: